-Eggs…one of my favorite foods.
+Eggs…one of our favorite foods.
 Top 5 for sure.
-Why I love eggs so much is simple – they are insanely versatile.
+Why we love eggs so much is simple: they are insanely versatile.
 From the numerous ways to eat an egg, to baking, sauces, gelato and so much more, the incredible edible egg is indispensable (for those of you old enough, you’ll remember that jingle for eggs way back when).
 And making an Eggs Benedict, can be tricky if you don’t know what you are doing!
 So we compiled our best Tips and Tricks for Perfect Eggs Benedict here for you to achieve an amazing Benny every time!

 The Classic: Eggs Benedict

 One of the best adaptations for a classic egg breakfast dish is Eggs Benedict.
 We don’t like to go too crazy changing the original recipe, but we have tried many variations and still prefer something close to the classic.
 You just can’t beat a perfectly poached egg on top of a seared slice of Canadian bacon and a toasted English muffin, with hollandaise sauce poured on top.
 Add a little paprika or cayenne and chives or green onions for garnish and, voila!
 A perfect Eggs Benedict.

 So, where is Eggs Benedict from??
 Is Eggs Benedict an American (USA) dish, with Canadian protein, English bread and a French sauce?
 As it turns out, this is more accurate than we originally thought.
 The dish is an invention from the United States and, as far as the interwebs are concerned, it was first served in New York in the late 1800’s.